kimadactyl/csi/_theme/age-friendly-cities/_old-moat.md

 The project attempted to do this through the co-creation of a neighbourhood ‘action plan’ involving both residents and institutional stakeholders in its preparation and implementation.
 This ‘action plan’ was a device developed to gather and reconcile explorations into the lived experience of older residents from across multiple WHO domains so that findings could be discussed and shared and developed into proposals for interventions.

 Rather than a process of ‘consultation’, the co- production of this action plan enabled residents to be active in designing a programme of improvements that responded to their actual, specific experiences within the neighbourhood.
-A range of resident involvements instigated during the project continue at the time of writing and the Capability methodologies of the pilot are now being tested at a larger scale in the Greater Manchester ‘Ambition for Ageing’ project for which the MSA Spatial Inclusion research team are contributing as ‘Local Delivery Leads’ in Manchester.
+A range of resident involvements instigated during the project continue at the time of writing and the Capability methodologies of the pilot are now being tested at a larger scale in the Greater Manchester ‘Ambition for Ageing’ project for which the MSA PHASE research team are contributing as ‘Local Delivery Leads’ in Manchester.